-It’s an uncomfortable topic, but I’d be lying if I told you I didn’t search Google for “keto constipation” and “can’t poop on keto” during my initial weeks following the ketogenic diet.
+It’s an uncomfortable topic, but I’d be lying if I told you I didn’t search Google for “keto constipation” and “can’t poop on keto” during my initial weeks following the low-carb ketogenic diet.

-The fact that you’re here tells me you’re in the same circumstance, and hopefully, I’ll help you solve this problem naturally 🙂
+The fact that you’re here tells me you’re in the same circumstance, and hopefully, we’ll solve this problem naturally 🙂

 #1) You experience constipation in the initial weeks on keto